Ahmad-Zaky/folio_okapi_local_environment/README.md

     - import a new staging database schema sql file after dropping the old one.
     - **use cases:** in case you want to restore or update an old schema version in your staging database.

+- **folio db import-table**:
+    - import a new schema table sql file after dropping the old table.
+    - **use cases:** in case you want to restore an old table backup.

+- **folio db staging import-table**:
+    - import a new staging database table sql file after dropping the old one.
+    - **use cases:** in case you want to restore or update an old table version in your staging database.

 - **folio db import-remote-schema**:
     - import a remote database schema by dumping it first from remote, and then import it to local database after dropping the old schema.
     - **use cases:** in case you want to import remote schema to your local database.